peterskim12/kong-getting-started/README.md

 1. plugins/configure rate limiting plugin
 1. plugins/set up tcp log plugin

+### (Optional) Set up ELK stack

+Assuming you have an ELK stack set up, this project provides: 1) a Logstash config that listens on port 9998 for inbound log events and writes to Elasticsearch and 2) a Kibana dashboard config that can be imported to your Kibana installation.

 ### Simulate load against Kong gateway

 k6 is a load testing tool that allows you to simulate load on services.
 The provided k6 script will simulate 10 virtual users for 30 seconds, executing requests against all 3 services.